ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 A ValueObjectVisitor will take a Value returned by a REST controller, whatever the class, and will transform it into data that can be converted, either to json or XML.
 Those visitors are registered as services, and tagged with `ezpublish_rest.output.value_object_visitor`.
 The tag attribute says which class this Visitor applies to.

-Let's create the service for our ValueObjectVisitor first.
+Create the service for your ValueObjectVisitor first.

 **My/Bundle/RestBundle/Resources/config/services.yml**